Promises and Secrets

 ).

-They found that the only difference was that their Savior had indeed arrived to let them know that their "pastors" were changing the original message of the Father.
-What those smart ones found was that the "new" message was still in line with the word of God, not against it nor dismantling it - or changing its meaning.
+They found that the only difference was that their Savior had indeed arrived to let them know that their "pastors", the Pharisees and the Sadducees, were changing the original message of the Father.
+What those smart people found was that the "new" message was still in line with the word of God, not against it nor dismantling it - or changing its meaning.
 They also found that varying from that message would cost them in the long run (Matthew 7:21

 21Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.